Maryland

 Sports betting in neighboring states

 Maryland is part of a strong group of northeastern states that have legalized sports betting.
-Residents of MD could venture into any of their surrounding states and still be able to find some form of sports betting no matter which direction they went.
+Residents of Maryland could venture into any of their surrounding states and still be able to find some form of sports betting, no matter which direction they went.

 You can read up on the specific laws and sportsbooks that operate in Maryland’s surrounding states by clicking on them below.